lelouchB/lelouchB/README.md

 [![cover image](https://github.com/lelouchB/lelouchB/blob/master/cover%20image.png)](https://ashusingh.me/)

 Hi.
 I’m Ashutosh.
-I develop cool and crazy thing and love to write about JavaScript, React and DevOps.
+I develop cool and crazy things and love to write about JavaScript, React and DevOps.
 When I am not coding I spend my time watching Anime.

 ### Other places you can find me